rhunter/couchapp/README.md

 ### !json for data

-After all the `!code` includes have been processed (insuring that included code may also use the `!json` macro), `couchapp push` does another pass through the function, running the `!json path.to.json` macros.
+After all the `!code` includes have been processed (ensuring that included code may also use the `!json` macro), `couchapp push` does another pass through the function, running the `!json path.to.json` macros.
 This accumulates the data found in the JSON design doc at `path.to.json` into a single object for inclusion.
-After all the `!json` macros have been processed, the accumlated object is serialized to json and stored in variable names corresponding to their path's roots.
+After all the `!json` macros have been processed, the accumlated object is serialized to JSON and stored in variable names corresponding to their path's roots.

 The JSON paths use JavaScript style dot notation.
 Address the nodes as though you are running inside a `with(designDoc){ ... }` block.
 See the examples below.